Capital Left

 Set refinance terms and Year 1 rental projections

-Enter refi LTV (default 75%), refi rate (default 7.5% for 2026 conventional investment property), loan term (30-year standard), and refi closing costs.
+Enter refi LTV, refi rate, loan term, and refi closing costs.
+Use lender quotes or term sheets when available.
 Then enter Year 1 rental: monthly rent, vacancy rate, and operating expenses.
 These feed Post-Refi DSCR and Cash-on-Cash.

 Pro Tips